Specification of MiniDemographicABM.jl: A simplified agent-based demographic model of the UK: Events

 \subsection{Births}

-For simplification purpose, from now on it is implicitly assumed (unless specified) that only the alive population is involved in event-based transition of population specification.
-Let the set of reproducible females be defined asi.e.
+For simplification purpose, from now on, it is implicitly assumed (unless specified) that only the alive population is involved in event-based transition of population features.
+Given assumption \ref{ass:pop:marriedGivesBirth}, let the set of reproducible females be defined as:

 That is, the set of all married females in a reproducible age and either do not have children or those with youngest child older than one.
-The specification of a birth event demands enhancing the population-related assumptions as follows: \begin{enumerate}[label=\textbf{P. \arabic*}] \setItemnumber{\popassnum} \item a neonate's house is his mother house:
+The birth event produces new children from reproducible females specified as follows